anialoyan/Data-Visualization-Project/README.md

-This Project Includes Analysis of a Hotel Dataset using Data Visualization
+This Project Includes an Analysis of a Hotel Dataset using Data Visualization.
+The project includes codes in both R and Python.